 Health New England does not cover drugs during the Clinical Review Period.
-If your doctor feels that it is medically necessary to prescribe this drug, they may request an exception.
+If you doctor feels that it is Medically Necessary to prescribe this drug, he or she may request an exception.
 At the end of the clinical review period, Health New England may decide not to cover the drug.
 If this happens, Health New England will not cover the drug after the clinical review period.